-A weekly podcast about mental health and wellbeing
+A WEEKLY podcast AND YOUTUBE SHOW FULL OF SIMPLE IDEAS FOR BETTER mental health and wellbeing

-Let’s Talk About Mental Health is a weekly podcast about improving your mental health and wellbeing, presented by Australian author and speaker Jeremy Godwin.
+Let’s Talk About Mental Health is a weekly podcast about making the most of your mental health and wellbeing, written and presented by Australian writer and speaker Jeremy Godwin.
+In addition, every Wednesday on YouTube you can watch Better Mental Health which takes the conversation even further with practical advice for better mental health.

-Why we need to talk about mental health
+Why do we need to talk about mental health?

-Taking care of your mental health and wellbeing is absolutely essential for everyone – everybody has a mind, and taking care of it is no different to taking care of your body to look after your physical health (and definitely no less important!).
+Taking care of your mental health and wellbeing is absolutely essential for everyone, and it’s no different than taking care of your physical health (and definitely no less important!).

 According to the World Health Organisation (WHO), “one in four people in the world will be affected by mental or neurological disorders at some point in their lives” (source: Mental Disorders Affect One in Four, published by WHO 2001, available here).
 In fact, mental illness and substance use disorders are “the leading cause of disability worldwide” (source: 10 Facts on Mental Health, published by WHO 2018, available here).